Parand-Mohri/ComputerSecurityProject/README.md

 ###Description
 * Only two legit customer can be in the same account
 * Only able to log out from same ip and port that was used for log in
-* If try to log in with wrong password after 3 fail attempts need to wait for 3 minutes
+* If try to log in with wrong password after 5 fail attempts account get frozen
 * Need password for login and logout
 * The counter can't be less then -200 or more than 2000000
+* Only the first user can specify the delay, after that its not possible to change the delay

 ### Vulnerabilities found by other groups
 * Brute Force Password: No Limit to the number of password attempts